Exam Attempt Policy

 If you apply for the exam but are not eligible, you will be refunded your exam fees minus the administrative fee.
 Students who have not completed their MLT/MLA program will be refunded all of their exam fees.

-Registering for Your Exam - After an Unsuccessful Attempt
+Registering for an Exam after an Unsuccessful First Attempt